MalikSiraj/create_ap/README.md

 * IEEE 802.11n & 802.11ac support
 * Internet sharing methods: NATed or Bridged or None (no Internet sharing).
 * Choose the AP Gateway IP (only for 'NATed' and 'None' Internet sharing methods).
-* You can create an AP with the same interface you are getting your Internet connection.
+* You can create an AP with the same interface you are getting your Internet connection
-* You can pass your SSID and password through pipe or through arguments (see examples).
+* You can pass your SSID and password through pipe or through arguments (see examples)

 ## Dependencies